-For twelve years, Tellart has been building interactive objects and environments that connect to the web.
+For fourteen years, Tellart has been building interactive objects and environments that connect to the web.

 In a small factory in New England, we’ve been housing the brains, hands, and hearts of industrial designers, electrical engineers, graphic designers and software architects.
 We’ve built our own tools and we use them every day.

 We are proud of our clients and partners and the work we’ve done together.
 Sometimes our work starts with workshops to reveal needs and goals, or to identify potential strategies and tactics.
 Sometimes we create long-term agreements over years to build out innovative lines of business.
 But we always share the same goals as our partners: to actually make things that change the way the world thinks and acts.